Accio/BioQC/vignettes/bioqc-efficiency.md

 1.  use the approximative WMW-statistic (Zar, J. H. (1999).
     Biostatistical analysis.
 Pearson Education India. *pp.* 174-177).
-    The differences are negligible for high-throughput gene expression data.
+    The differences to the exact version are negligible for high-throughput gene expression data.
 2.  use C instead of R as programming language
 3.  avoid futile expensive sorting operations